 Filing and preserving, digital and physical

 8th September session: How to manage your records; plus how snipping/screen capture works.
-As promised, also available here is a summary of computer programs of interest.
+As promised, below is a summary of computer programs of interest.
 Email Gwen for her notes on preserving old documents, photographs and recordings/items.

 Basic info on main software choices for family history research or genealogy database.
 Compiled August/September 2020.

 John’s complete slide set.
 Includes extras on accessing digital records at National Archives for free (while COVID restrictions are in place), Genealogical Proof Standard (as sort of mentioned re aiming your research to be ‘definitive’).